-The Board of Directors is responsible for ensuring management fulfills its responsibilities, and reviews the results of the audit and reviews the condensed consolidated interim financial statements prior to their approval.
+The Board of Directors is responsible for ensuring management fulfills its responsibilities, and reviews the results of the audit and reviews of the audited consolidated financial statements and condensed consolidated interim financial statements prior to their approval.

-The condensed consolidated interim financial statements as at June 30, 2019, and for the periods ended June 30, 2019 and 2018, have not been reviewed or audited by the Company's independent auditors.
+The condensed consolidated interim financial statements as at September 30, 2019, and for the periods ended September 30, 2019 and 2018, have not been reviewed or audited by the Company's independent auditors.